openedx/edx-documentation/en_us/course_authors/source/running_course/course_enrollment.rst

 * **Notify students by email**.
 When you choose this option, an email message is automatically sent to each of the email addresses that you supply.
-The message includes the name of the course and, for students who are not already registered, a reminder to use that same email address to register.
+The message includes the name of the course and, for students who are not already enrolled, a reminder to use that same email address to enroll.

   An example of the email message that a student received when this option was selected during enrollment follows.
 In this example, the student already had a